-The October 2014 issue of Power Transmission Engineering has a great article by Mark Findlay about the various effects that might be causing “gear noise”, and interestingly many of those reasons might NOT be gears.
+The October 2014 issue of Power Transmission Engineering has a great article by Mark Findlay about the various effects that might cause “gear noise”.
+Interestingly, many of those reasons might NOT be gears.

 Very often the first thing we think of when we have a noise problem is the gear sets.
 The next thing we do is to call the gear manufacturer, or gear engineering department, and tell them “we need to tighten the specs on those gears”, or “we need better ground gears”.

 On the way to taking a more “systems” approach to noise, the EV engineers, in addition to challenging some of the old accepted rules of thumb, like increasing helical gear helix angles, have actually discovered that the opposite direction may be the answer.
-In fact there have seen a number of designs that have actually gone back to the spur gear design and saving money all along the value chain.
+In fact, there have been a number of designs that have actually gone back to the spur gear design and save money all along the value chain.

-If you are interested in a little out of the “gearbox” thinking about gear noise, check out Mark’s article on page 30, entitled “Electric Vehicles Need Quieter Gears”.
-If you have questions about ground gear manufacturing don’t hesitate to call Gear Motions and talk to one of engineers on this topic or any gear related item.
+If you are interested in a little out of the “gearbox” thinking about gear noise, check out Mark’s article, entitled “Electric Vehicles Need Quieter Gears”.